What does Keyword Optimisation mean?

 Keyword research and analysis is a cornerstone of keyword optimisation.
 This stage involves using various tools and techniques to identify relevant keywords that have a significant search volume but are not so competitive that it becomes impossible to rank for them.
 It also includes analysing competitor keywords to better understand the market.

-It is essential to understand the users search intent, as this helps to create content that answers questions or solves the problems the user is trying to find information about.
+Understanding the user's search intent is essential as this helps to create content that answers questions or solves problems that the user is trying to find information about.
 In addition to finding the primary keywords, the relevance and context of the search term should also be assessed to ensure that the content you create is accurate and useful to the target audience.

 Using long-tail keywords